K0986/freefire-discord-bot/README.md

 1. **Prerequisites**:
    - Create a Discord bot at [Discord Developer Portal](https://discord.com/developers/applications)
    - Get your bot token
-   - Add bot to your server with required permissions
+   - Add bot to your server with required permissions (Send Messages, Embed Links, Read Message History)

 2. **Deploy on Railway**:
    - Fork this repository